Germany 1923: Hyperinflation, Hitler's Putsch, and Democracy in Crisis

 About this ebook

-From a New York Times best-selling historian comes a gripping account of the crisis that threatened to unravel the Weimar Republic.
+From the New York Times best-selling historian comes a gripping account of the crisis of the Weimar Republic, when hyperinflation and political upheaval threatened to unravel a new experiment in democracy.

 Ratings and reviews